 The most suitable definition of sustainability recommended by the World Commission on Environment and Development is ‘meet the needs of the present without compromising the ability of future generations to meet their needs and desires’ (World Commission on Environment and Development).

 In recent times sustainability is a leading characteristic of textile fashion products.
 Textile fashion companies are focusing more on sustainable products these days so that they can meet the environmental and social aspects.
 For getting the competitive advantage in fashion business the companies have to take care of social, political and economic issues, and they must be aware of current trends of the market.

 Sustainable fibers provide the solution for the companies facing issues regarding environmental problems; these fibers are also favorable to meet the market demands of quality products these days.

 One of the more promising developments in sustainable textiles is flax, a stalky and fibrous plant that can be grown with far less water and fewer pesticides than cotton and produced at a lower price.
 The plants do not require extensive irrigation and can flourish without chemical intervention.

-Eco-friendly fabrics are made from fibres that do not require the use of any pesticides or chemicals to grow.
+Eco-friendly fabrics are made from fibers that do not require the use of any pesticides or chemicals to grow.
 They are naturally resistant to mold and mildew and are disease free.
-Linen is eco-friendly fibres.
+Linen is eco-friendly fibers.
 Also once it is harvested all parts of the plant can be used, making multiple by-products and nothing gets wasted.

 Flax and the linen textiles made from it are environmentally friendly in a number of ways.

 - Flax grows naturally and requires less water and fewer pesticides than cotton, making it the more eco-friendly fabric.
-Because it’s a natural fibre, flax linen is recyclable and biodegrade.
+Because it’s a natural fiber, flax linen is recyclable and biodegrade.

 - Very little energy is required to process flax.